Cancer: Laser therapy

 Laser therapy uses high-intensity light to treat cancer by shrinking or destroying tumors or precancerous growths.
 Lasers are most commonly used to treat superficial cancers that are on the surface of the body or the lining of internal organs.
 It is used to treat basal cell skin cancer and the very early stages of others like cervical, penile, vaginal, vulvar, and non-small cell lung cancer.
 It is often combined with other treatments, such as surgery, chemotherapy, or radiation therapy.
 Laser-induced interstitial thermotherapy (LITT), or interstitial laser photocoagulation, uses lasers to treat some cancers using hyperthermia, which uses heat to shrink tumors by damaging or killing cancer cells.
 Laser are more precise than surgery and cause less damage, pain, bleeding, swelling, and scarring.
-A disadvantage is surgeons must have specialized training.
+A disadvantage is that surgeons must have specialized training.
 It may be more expensive than other treatments.

 Alternative medicine

 Complementary and alternative cancer treatments are a diverse group of therapies, practices and products that are not part of conventional medicine.
 "Complementary medicine" refers to methods and substances used along with conventional medicine, while "alternative medicine" refers to compounds used instead of conventional medicine.
 Most complementary and alternative medicines for cancer have not been studied or tested using conventional techniques such as clinical trials.
 Some alternative treatments have been investigated and shown to be ineffective but still continue to be marketed and promoted.
 Cancer researcher Andrew J. Vickers stated, "The label 'unproven' is inappropriate for such therapies; it is time to assert that many alternative cancer therapies have been 'disproven'."